steqeq/0000/docs/about/compatibility/data-type-support.rst

   At natively not supported cases, the atomic operations can be emulated by software.
-Such software emulated atomic operations have high negative performance impact, when they frequently acces the same memory address.
+Such software emulated atomic operations have high negative performance impact, when they frequently access the same memory address.

 Data Type support in ROCm Libraries
 ==========================================